jblochb/eco_genomics/population_genomics/popgen_notes.md

 ### 09/17/2024 - Filtering VCF files and performing diversity stats

+There are two commands we can use to try to fix the error when graphing that sometimes occurs when coding on the vacc.
+They are options(bitmapType='cairo') and X11.options(type="cairo").

+We learned about how genomic data is filtered.
+We filtered our vcf file by missingness, depth, and low frequency alleles.

+-   It's important to have both a low and high depth filter.
+The low filter is used

 ### 09/19/2024 - Diversity Differentiation

-#Today we created the 02_Diversity_Differentiation_r script.
+Today we created the 02_Diversity_Differentiation_r script.
 We created a Manhattan plot showing the Fst value for each SNP.
 We were able to separate the chromosomes and see approximately where the centromere is (there are less SNPs there).

 #This required reformatting our vcf file to the proper format and column titles that the qqman function requires.

-#Some minor helpful things to remember:
-#If you want to change the type of a value in a dataframe (such as from character to numberic), you can set the column name equal to as.numberic(colname)
+#Some minor helpful things to remember: #If you want to change the type of a value in a dataframe (such as from character to numberic), you can set the column name equal to as.numberic(colname)

 ### 09/24/2024

-#We made a histogram of Hs using ggplot and used the ggsave command to save it as a PDF
-#We made a new R script for making a PCA.
+#We made a histogram of Hs using ggplot and used the ggsave command to save it as a PDF #We made a new R script for making a PCA.
 We also took notes on PCA.
 We had to filter the data to make sure that the SNPs were all separated by at least 500bp

+###09/26/24

+#We experiemented with the settings for ggplotting a PC graph then saved it to our figures folder.

+#Steve lectured on admixture mapping.
+He explained that the researcher chooses a K value which is the number of groups the program will separate the genomic data into.
+One individual can belong to multiple groups.
+Calculate p, q, and 2pq.
+Iterate until you find the K value that produces the least error.